-In 1901, he came to Winnipeg as senior partner in the real estate firm of March Brothers and Wells.
-In May 1901, the firm purchased the Lord Elphinstone Ranch near Newdale.
+He came to Winnipeg in 1901 as senior partner in the real estate firm of March Brothers and Wells.
+The firm purchased the Lord Elphinstone Ranch near Newdale.
 He was the founding President of the Export Elevator Company and he owned the Mayook Lumber Company in British Columbia.

 On 17 June 1891, he married Emma F. Wadsworth (1866-1913) of New Haven, Connecticut at Glencoe, Minnesota.
 They had two daughters: Fidelia Wadsworth March (1892-1973, wife of Roy Armstrong Bowers) and Mary W. March (1894-?).
 He was a member of the Knights of Pythias, Carleton Club, St. Charles Country Club, and Winnipeg Board of Trade.

 He was living at Litchfield, Minnesota in September 1929.
 He died on 31 August 1944.

 “Realizing our advantages,” Manitoba Free Press, 10 August 1901, page 6.